 For some supporters, however, statistics don’t tell Craig’s whole story.

 “I can’t say if Chief increased or decreased crime, but he never shied away from doing things to address it,” said Detroit police officer Baron Coleman.
 “The man cared.”

 Former police officers and observers in Detroit, Cincinnati, and L.A., the three cities where Craig has spent most of his career, say his intensive community outreach operations were partly driven by political ambition.
 Though these operations yielded mixed results on crime, the media still mostly lionized him with years of favorable profiles and coverage.

 Craig declined to be interviewed for this story, but he’s repeatedly explained the rationale for his vigorous PR campaigning: “You must control the message,” he told the Free Press in 2017.
 “And one thing that we’ve done very well is, we do tell our story.
 If we don’t tell the story, someone else will tell the story for you.”

-By the time he retired as chief in June, Craig was doing much more than just dictating the narratives around the DPD — he was directing an elaborate and effective PR production centered on his newly developed culture warrior persona, transforming him into a conservative media darling and earning praise from former President Donald Trump.
+By the time he retired as chief in June, Craig was doing much more than dictating the narratives around the DPD — he was directing an elaborate and effective PR production centered on his newly developed culture warrior persona, transforming himself into a conservative media darling and earning praise from former President Donald Trump.

 A product of Detroit’s working class, Craig was born in 1956 to a military police-turned Detroit reserve officer and a mother who earned two degrees, one in education, from Wayne State University.
 The couple raised Craig and his four younger siblings in an 800-square-foot brick bungalow on the city’s west side.